-Graduation rates, of course, measure a key education milestone.
+The graduation rate, of course, measures a key education milestone.
 For schools that do not graduate students, attendance rates are used as a substitute indicator.

-For Wisconsin students, third grade reading ability is linked to high school performance, graduation, and college enrollment.
+The third grade reading and the eighth grade mathematics achievement results are strong metrics for districts and schools to monitor.
+Third grade reading ability is linked to high school performance, graduation, and college enrollment.
 Eighth grade mathematics ability predicts success in high school mathematics.
-These are strong metrics for schools to monitor.